sarahlwelton/sarahlwelton.github.io/README.md

 ![A screenshot from Windows Terminal, showing a possible output of running Vale on a file.](vale-report-example.png)

+If you run into issues linting a folder:

+- Check your `.vale.ini` to see what file types Vale lints.
+If you see a [*] above the `BasedOnStyles` setting, Vale lints all file types.
+Enter a file type (`.adoc`, for example) to change the scope.
+- Change the folder to limit the scope of the files you want Vale to lint.

 ## Tweak styles

 To tweak the existing styles, open any `.yml` file in a text editor and make your changes.

 Vale uses Go-based RegEx.
 If you need help to write a RegEx pattern, use a site like [regex101.com](https://regex101.com/) to learn syntax and test your patterns.

-If you have a specific term, like a page or product name, that must be spelled the same and appear the same way everywhere, add it to the **Vocab** files:
+If you have a specific term like a page or product name that must be spelled the same and appear the same way everywhere, add it to the **Vocab** files:

 1. Go to `ValeStyles\Vocab\Couchbase Docs`.
 2. Do one of the following: